 Instant Pot Mexican Red Rice

-The easiest way to do this is to place your rice in a strainer, then place the strainer in a bowl a little larger.
-Run water over the rice as the bowl fills up, swishing and scraping the rice around as you do so.
+Place rice in a strainer, then place the strainer in a bowl a little larger.
+Run water over the rice as the bowl fills up, swishing and scraping the rice around (a clean hand is the best tool for this) as you do.
 Remove the strainer, empty the water, and repeat five more times or until the water is clear.

 Storing and Reheating Instant Pot Mexican Red Rice:

-Most rice freezes well for short periods of time but tends to be dryer when reheated.
+Most rice freezes well for short periods but tends to be dryer when reheated.
 Thaw in the microwave or in the fridge overnight, then heat as above.

-This recipe as it stands is pretty traditional, only done in the Instant Pot.
-The carrots, peas, and chilis are all optional and won’t affect the recipe, so feel free to add what you like or omit.
-The flavoring is classic, but more often these days I am seeing people adding additional spices and/or herbs.
-Feel free to add 1/4 to 1/2 teaspoon of cumin, the same of oregano, and a pinch of cayenne or a dash of hot sauce if you lean that way.
-Toss in after the onions are sauteed.
+This is a traditional recipe.
+The carrots, peas, and peppers can be optional.
+The flavoring is classic, but feel free to add 1/4 to 1/2 teaspoon of cumin, the same of oregano, and a pinch of cayenne or a dash of hot sauce.

 Saving Money on Instant Pot Mexican Red Rice:

-This recipe is really inexpensive to make.
-Buy your rice in larger bags; it keeps practically forever and is almost always cheaper that way.
-If your store has rice in several areas (in the main grocery aisles, usually near the boxed dinners, in an “ethnic” aisle, or in the Asian and/or Mexican aisles, compare prices.
-Don’t be afraid to check your big box stores and or markets, either.
+Buy rice in larger bags; If your store has rice in several areas (in the main grocery aisles, usually near the boxed dinners, in an “ethnic” aisle, or the Asian, Indian, and/or Mexican aisles, compare prices.
+Check big box stores, discount stores, and markets.
+Rice keeps nearly forever; don’t be worried about buying in larger amounts.

 Instant Pot Mexican Red Rice